Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ### Languages and Databases

-The languages used are HTML, CSS, JavaScript, Python, MongoDB database, Materialize
+The languages used are HTML, CSS, JavaScript, Python, MongoDB database, Materialize and flask.

+---

+### Deployment

+The project will be deployed to HEROKU

 ---